Mindfulness for Insomnia by Catherine Polan Orzech and William H. Moorcroft lays out a day-by-day four-week meditation

 The book is based on a method called Guided Mindfulness with Acceptance Treatment for Insomnia (GMATI).
 It comes from the perspective that it’s more effective to teach people to accept their sleep experiences than to try to directly change their sleep patterns.
 It draws on ideas from mindful self-compassion and mindfulness-based stress relief.

 The first part of the book focuses on the fundamentals of sleep and the “mental threats” that perpetuate insomnia.

 The majority of the book is devoted to the GMATI method.
-It’s a four week program, and there is a guided medication script for each week.
+It’s a four week program, and there is a guided meditation script for each week.
 There are recordings available online.
 Each week has a theme for the meditation, as well as specific sub-themes assigned to each day.
 After each meditation session, the authors suggest that you journal, including what you noticed in your mind, body, and mood.